 Poll threads can be run inline by a CPU virtual processor.
 Set the NETTYPE virtual processor to CPU rather than NET if you wish to have the poll thread for a particular connection type run by the CPU virtual processor.
 CPU virtual processors could run the TCP/IP socket poll threads.
-The NETTYPE parameter would be set as follows for the Windows NT and Windows 2000 platforms:
+The NETTYPE parameter would be set as follows for the Windows 2000 platform: